coreyjs/nhl-api-py/README.md

 # NHL-API-PY

-## This is being updated with the new, also undocumented, NHL API.

-More endpoints will be flushed out and completed as they are discovered.
-If you find any, please submit a PR.

 ## About

 NHL-api-py is a Python package that provides a simple wrapper around the NHL API, allowing you to easily access and retrieve NHL data in your Python applications.

-Note: This is very early, I created this to help me with some machine learning projects around the NHL and the NHL data sets.
+Note: This is ~~very early~~ maturing, I created this to help me with some machine learning projects around the NHL and the NHL data sets.
 Special thanks to https://github.com/erunion/sport-api-specifications/tree/master/nhl and https://gitlab.com/dword4/nhlapi/-/blob/master/stats-api.md.

+### Developer Note: This is being updated with the new, also undocumented, NHL API.

+More endpoints will be flushed out and completed as they are discovered.
+If you find any, open a ticket or post in the discussions tab.
+I would love to hear more.

+---
+## Contact
+Im available on [Bluesky](https://bsky.app/profile/coreyjs.dev) for any questions or just general chats about enhancements.

+---

-## Usage
+# Usage
 ```python
 from nhlpy import NHLClient